 The wonderful consistency of this hemp powder mixed into these two-bite snacks, combining with the nuts to provide over 7 grams of protein per serving (2 no-bakes).
 And don’t forget those popular Omega-3’s.
 Both the hemp oil and the hemp powder provide some of these “healthy” oils, along with the walnuts that I used.

-- 1/2 Cup to 3/4 Cup Quick or Rolled Oats (I use quick oats – same nutrition, but finer; be sure to use certified gluten-free oats if that is a concern for you.
+- ½-3/4 cup quick or rolled oats (use certified gluten-free oats if that is a concern for you.
 You may be able to sub quinoa flakes if oats aren't an option with your diet.)

 - ¼ cup raisins

 - Grind the nuts in a food processor or spice grinder until they begin to turn into a paste or “butter.”
 If a few chunks remain, that's fine.

 - Place the nut butter in a bowl, and stir in the oil, maple, honey or agave and vanilla (if using).
 Stir in the protein powder, cinnamon, and salt until smooth.

 - Stir in the oats and raisins.
 Start with ½ cup of the oats, but feel free to add more if desired.
 Some nut butters may be a bit oilier or softer than others, so more oats may work better.